ethcatherders/1559-outreach/README.md

 **Caveats**

-1. Excluding MakerDAO, these responses only represent the opinion of Core teams, not necessarily the collective perspective of each application's community.
+1. Excluding MakerDAO and Lido, these responses only represent the opinion of Core teams, not necessarily the collective perspective of each application's community.
 2. Note that just because an org / project is not represented here, that doesn't mean they are against the proposal.